Copacetic (Knuckle Puck album): Production

 On February 26, the band announced they had started recording Copacetic, and it was completed on April 1.
 The album was produced by Seth Henderson at Always Be Genius Recording Studio.
 Henderson also mixed the album, while Kris Crummett mastered it.

+On May 2, 2025, for the 10-year anniversary, Copacetic was remixed and remastered.

 Release

 On June 11, 2015, Copacetic was announced along with its track list and artwork.
 The artwork was done by Ben Sears, who also provided design.
 On June 19, a music video was released for "Disdain".
 The video was directed by Max Moore.
 On June 30, "True Contrite" was made available for streaming.
 The band played on the 2015 edition of Warped Tour.
 On July 6, "Disdain" and "True Contrite" were released as singles.
 On July 14, "Pretense" was made available for streaming.
 On July 23, the album was made available for streaming.
 Copacetic was released on July 31 through Rise.
 On August 10, a music video for "True Contrite" was released.
 The video features Casasanto's brother and was directed by Moore.
 The video was filmed twice: one with polaroids on the wall, and the other with nothing on the walls.
 Maida said the video was "one of the most painstaking, rewarding experiences ever".
 The band supported State Champs on their European tour in September and October.
 Knuckle Puck toured the U.S. in October and November, with support from Seaway, Head North and Sorority Noise.

 On February 11, 2016, a music video was released for "Pretense".
 The video was directed by YEAH!
 Films and filmed in Canada a few weeks prior.
 In February and March, the band supported Neck Deep and State Champs on their co-headlining U.S. tour.
 In March and April, the band went on their first UK headlining tour with support from Seaway and Boston Manor.
 The band went on the 2016 edition of Warped Tour.
 From mid October to late November, the band supported The Wonder Years on their tour of the U.S. The band supported Real Friends on their tour of the UK in December 2016.